rerun/rerun/README.md

         └── command.sh (optional shell functions)

 The format of the metadata.sh uses key=value pairs to define standard module metadata.
-For example, a module named `fitz`:
+For example, a module named `freddy`:

-    NAME="fitz"
+    NAME="freddy"
-    DESCRIPTION="A yellow dog that barks and walks"
+    DESCRIPTION="A yellow dog that dances and studies"

+The format for command data.

+    NAME="study"
+    DESCRIPTION="tell freddy to study"

+The format for option data.

+    NAME=place
+    DESCRIPTION="the destination"
+    ARGUMENTS=true
+    REQUIRED=true
+    DEFAULT=doghouse

+Example directory structure:

+    freddy
+    ├── README.md
+    ├── commands
+    │   └── study.sh
+    ├── etc
+    │   ├── commands
+    │   │   └── study
+    │   │       └── place.option
+    │   └── module
+    └── lib

-# EXAMPLES
+# USING

-*Listing*
+## Listing

 Without arguments, running `rerun` without arguments will list existing modules:

     $ rerun
     [modules]
-      fitz: "A yellow dog that barks and walks"
+      freddy: "A dancer in a red beret and matching suspenders"

-To list the commands available from the 'fitz' module add the '-m module' parameter
+To list the commands available from the 'freddy' module add the '-m module' parameter

-    $ rerun -m fitz
+    $ rerun -m freddy
-    fitz:
+    freddy:
     [commands]
-     walk: "go some where"
+     study: "tell freddy to study"
       [options]
-       -place <doghouse>: "the destination"
-     bark: "say something"
+       -subject <math>: "the summer school subject"
+     dance: "tell freddy to dance"
       [options]
-       -message <woof>: "vocalize what"

-*Executing*
+       -jumps <1>: "jump #num times"

+## Executing

-To run the 'walk' command, add the '-c command' parameter.
+To run the 'study' command, add the '-c command' parameter.

+    rerun -m freddy -c study

+Tell freddy to study to the house

-    rerun -m fitz -c walk
+    rerun -m freddy -c study -- -place outside

-If the 'fitz' module is stored in /var/rerun, then the command usage would be:
+If the 'freddy' module is stored in /var/rerun, then the command usage would be:

-    rerun -M /var/rerun -m fitz -c walk
+    rerun -M /var/rerun -m freddy -c study

 # ERROR CODE